-The comparison of temperatures in the core is a sensitive (and the only available means) of judging the quality of core heat-up and quenching behaviour.
+The comparison of temperatures in the core is a sensitive (and the only available) means of judging the quality of core heat-up and quenching behaviour.
 However, when interpreting the following signals, it has to be considered that some of the cladding - particularly in the middle of the core - did collapse onto the pellets during the transient.
-This is effect is not captured by ATHLET.
-In the short term, this will lead to an underprediction of cladding temperature and heat removal from the fuel, whereas afterwards the fuel in the simulation will remain hotter, leading to a delayed prediction of quenching particularly during reflooding.
+This effect is not captured by ATHLET.
+In the short term, this will lead to an underprediction of cladding temperature and heat removal from the fuel, whereas in the reflooding phase the fuel in the simulation will remain hotter, leading to a delayed prediction of quenching particularly during reflooding.
 Moreover, the specific power in the instrumented fuel rod will not exactly match the representative fuel rod in ATHLET.
 However, for the following comparison, fuel rods have been chosen that are reasonably close to the representative rods in their respective TFO.

-In Fig. 5.53, the wall temperature in a "normal" rod near the centre at 11 inch is compared to the respective ATHLET result at the same height.
-This shows a clear underprediction, the effectiveness of quenching after blowdown is overestimated, the subsequent heatup during reflooding underestimated.
+In Fig. 5.71, the wall temperature in a "normal" rod near the centre at 11 inch is compared to the respective ATHLET result at the same height.
+This shows a clear underprediction, the effectiveness of quenching after blowdown is overestimated, the subsequent heat-up during reflooding underestimated.
 This is an artefact of the nodalisation, as the HCV in question is assigned to the lower CV in the central channel.
-In the subsequent upper HCV, which is assigned to the CV above, the prediction of heat-up and quenching during blowdown and re-flood is actually a reasonable fit to the data (dashed lines).
-Importantly, the time of final clad quenching during reflood at 50 s is predicted well.
-In the middle of core height, the heat-up in a hot rod at 31 inch is reasonably well predicted during blowdown and the initial reflooding phase (Fig. 5.54) with good agreement for peak cladding temperature.
-However, the final quench is predicted with some delay at about 87 s instead of 72 s and also starting at about 100 K lower wall temperatures.
-In the upper core region, temperature of a central normal rod at 49 inch shows considerable deviations (Fig. 5.55).
+In the subsequent upper HCV, which is assigned to the CV above, the prediction of heat-up and quenching during blowdown and re-flood is a better fit to the data (dashed lines), although peak cladding temperature here is still underestimated by about 50 K. Importantly, the time of final clad quenching during reflood at 50 s is predicted well.
+In the middle of core height, the heat-up in a hot rod at 31 inch is slightly underpredicted during blowdown and the initial reflooding phase (Fig. 5.72).
+However, the final quench is predicted with some delay at about 85 s (for 3.3.0 and 3.3.1) instead of 72 s and also starting at about 100 K lower wall temperatures.
+In the upper core region, the temperature of a central normal rod at 49 inch shows considerable deviations (Fig. 5.73).
 While the time of initial heat-up and the time of quench after blowdown are captured, the peak temperature is significantly underestimated, which might be influenced by cladding collapse.
-In the reflooding phase, the timing and degree of the heatup in underestimated, while the final guench happens too late.
+In the reflooding phase, the timing and degree of the heat-up in underestimated, while the final quench happens too late.